 This bit is set when the 8 bits receive data is stored in RMSFT and transferred to RMRDT.
+This flag must be cleared with an instruction.

 SFULLIE (bit 2): Receive shift register FULL interrupt request enable control

 When this bit and SFULL are set to 1, an HOLDX mode release signal and an interrupt request to vector address8020H are generated.